unibo-dtm-se-2324-graphproject/report./index.md

 ## Abstract

-This project, **GraphProject**, aims to develop a tutor recommendation system that allows users to find the best tutors based on preferences such as age, mode of teaching (remote or in-person), and location.
-The system features a graph plotting tool where users can input equations and specify X and Y ranges for visualization.
-It includes an API for scalable tutor recommendations and a CI/CD pipeline to automate the testing, building, and deployment processes.
-This documentation provides a detailed overview of the design, development, and testing processes involved in the project.
+GraphProject is an intuitive and user-friendly system designed to generate and visualize mathematical graphs.
+It empowers users—particularly students and educators—to input mathematical equations and specify range values, facilitating effective visualization of data.
+By transforming complex mathematical expressions into clear graphical representations, GraphProject serves as an essential educational tool that enhances understanding and engagement with mathematical concepts.

+The core features of GraphProject include an easy-to-use interface where users can enter various equations, such as \(y = x^2\), and adjust the X and Y ranges to generate accurate graphs.
+This interactivity allows users to experiment with different equations and observe immediate visual results, making the learning process dynamic and engaging.

+GraphProject’s architecture comprises a frontend component that provides a seamless user experience for inputting equations and viewing graphs, along with a backend system that handles requests related to graph generation.

+In addition, the project incorporates a CI/CD pipeline that automates testing, building, and deployment processes, enhancing the overall efficiency of development.
+This streamlined approach allows for quick updates and iterations based on user feedback, ensuring the application remains relevant and effective in meeting users’ needs.

+By focusing on accessibility and usability, GraphProject aims to foster a greater appreciation for mathematics and its applications in various fields.
+Ultimately, this project stands as a testament to the importance of intuitive design in educational tools, providing users with the resources necessary to explore and visualize mathematical concepts confidently.

 ## Table of Contents